yargnad/The-Lyceum/AIWT_BUILD_GUIDE.md

 * **Text-to-Speech (TTS):** We will use the **[`paroli`](https://github.com/marty1885/paroli) library.** This is a blazing-fast TTS engine, also **specifically optimized for the Rockchip NPU.** It is extremely fast (generates speech 5x faster than real-time), has a tiny 35MB footprint, and will handle the "speaking" part of our loop.

+* **Routing & Logic (The Moderator):** We will use **Qwen 2.5 3B (Quantized)**.
+This model fits comfortably within the Radxa's RAM and is powerful enough to act as the local "Router" for the Pneuma network, analyzing user prompts and dispatching them to expert nodes.

-This end-to-end NPU pipeline (SenseVoice -> `paroli`) is a massive technical win.
+This end-to-end NPU pipeline (SenseVoice -> Qwen -> paroli) is a massive technical win.
 It offloads all heavy AI tasks from the main CPU, which will dramatically improve system responsiveness and battery life.

 ## 4. Power Management & Message Reception: The "Two Brains" Architecture